Tien96ng/treats-tracker/README.md

 ### _Installation: Database Recreation_

 1. Ensure you are running MySQL Server 8 and MySQL WorkBench 8.
 If you are running windows, use the [Windows Installer ](https://dev.mysql.com/downloads/installer/) for MySQL and follow the instructions provided by the installer.
 For Macs, visit [MySQL Commuinity Downloads](https://dev.mysql.com/downloads/mysql/) and select macOS from the Operation Systems.
 This will be a manual installation.
 If you need additonal assistance on this, please visit Epicodus's [Learn How to Program Article](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
-2. Once you verify you have SQL installed, create a file called "appsettings.json" in the root directory Recipe-box.
+2. Once you verify you have SQL installed, create a file called "appsettings.json" in the root directory treat-tracker.
 Paste the following into this file.
 ```
 {
   "ConnectionStrings": {
-      "DefaultConnection": "Server=localhost;Port={PORT OF SERVER};database=recipe-box;uid=root;pwd={PASSWORD OF SERVER};"
+      "DefaultConnection": "Server=localhost;Port={PORT OF SERVER};database=treat-tracker;uid=root;pwd={PASSWORD OF SERVER};"
   }
 }
 ```